top of page

 Goal of the race

-The goal of the "Point of Return" race is to travel as far as possible from the starting point in Münster and return within the race’s designated time limit.
-At the turnaround point (Point of Return), the participant sets a GPS waypoint.
+• The goal of the "Point of Return" race is to travel as far as possible from the starting point in Münster (Am Mittelhafen 42, 48155 Münster) and return within the allotted time.
+At the point of return, the participant sets a GPS point.

-The direction of travel and the turnaround point ("Point of Return") are determined individually by each participant.
+• The direction of travel and the turning point ("point of return") are determined by the participants themselves.

 Proof & GPS documentation